 This complex consists of several structures.
 Let’s take a look at them one by one:

-Izadkhast Castle was built on a sedimentary bedrock for military purpose.
+Izadkhast Castle was built on a sedimentary bedrock for military purposes.
 It was used as one of the safe fortresses of its time.
 It overlooks precipice in three directions.

 Sassanid architects had secured this castle, providing the inhabitants with a powerful and impenetrable system.
 They had made it possible to enter the castle only by taking a bridge built for this purpose.
 As a matter of fact, it is a bridge between the castle and the outer world.